Friday, April 12, 2019 is National Teach Children to Save Day.

 ENCOURAGING A HEALTHY FINANCIAL LIFESTYLE

-The Bank has dedicated these pages to financial education, and have included some activities below in honor of National Teach Children to Save Day.
+The Bank has dedicated these pages to financial education, and has included some activities in honor of National Teach Children to Save Day, Friday, April 12, 2019.

-Martha's Vineyard Savings Bank teaches financial education beginning in Kindergarten.
+Martha's Vineyard Bank teaches financial education beginning in Kindergarten.

 - Martha's Vineyard and Falmouth Elementary Schools participate in School Savings Program.